nextflow-io/nextflow/docs/awscloud.rst

     executor >  awsbatch (1)
     process > <your process> (1) [  0%] 0 of ....

-It may happen that the pipeline execution hangs indefinitely because one of the jobs is held in the queue and never get executed.
+It may happen that the pipeline execution hangs indefinitely because one of the jobs is held in the queue and never gets executed.
 In AWS Console, the queue reports the job as ``RUNNABLE`` but it never moves from there.

 There are multiple reasons why this can happen.
 They are mainly related to the Compute Environment workload/configuration,